unicode-org/message-format-wg/spec/syntax.md

 _Declarations_ are optional: many messages will not contain any _declarations_.

-An **_<dfn>input-declaration</dfn>_** binds a _variable_ to an external input value, such as a named value in an object argument of a formatting call.
+An **_<dfn>input-declaration</dfn>_** binds a _variable_ to an external input value, such as a named argument of a formatting call.
 The _variable-expression_ of an _input-declaration_
 MAY include an _annotation_ that is applied to the external value.